CortexIntelligentAutomation/docs/content/en/docs/2023.5/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-application-server.md

     .\Cortex.Innovation.Uninstall.ps1 -SkipLoadBalancer
     ```

-    If the errors do not give any instructions on how to rectify, see [Troubleshooting During Installation][] for further information; if this does not help then please contact [Cortex Service Portal][] for assistance.
+    If the errors do not give any instructions on how to rectify, see [Troubleshooting During Installation][] for further information; if this does not help then please contact [CORTEX Service Portal][] for assistance.

 ## Check Application Services